EricP91/TicTacToe/README.md

 # Tic Tac Toe Game

-This is a simple Tic Tac Toe game built with Next.js, TypeScript, and TailwindCSS.
+This is a simple Tic Tac Toe game built with Next.js, TypeScript, and TailwindCSS with Styled Components.
 It includes basic functionalities like marking cells, detecting win and draw conditions, and resetting the game.
 Animations are added to enhance the user experience using `framer-motion`.

 ## Table of Contents